alekseymor/OpenPolicing_SanDiego/README.md

 ## Project Overview
 The data was obtained from The Stanford Open Policing Project (https://openpolicing.stanford.edu/data/).
 The datatset is cleaned data (by SOPP), with each row representing a police stop.
-Data ranges from 2014-01-01 to 2017-03-31.
-There are a total of 382,844 entries.

 The fields in this dataset are as follows:
 <table>